About the Award

-The nominations window for the 2014 Bernard Schwartz Book Award is now closed.
+The nominating period for the 2014 Bernard Schwartz Book Award has ended.
 The winner of the 2014 award will be announced in Fall 2014.

 Books are evaluated based on their ability to: